noahwilliamsson/openspotify/README.txt

 openspotify-simple/
 - Test code that simply logs in and out twice
+- Pretty much useless and should be removed

 win32/
 - Bundled openssl, zlib and jpeglib headers and libraries for Windows